Oct 25, 2018

 Our Public Relations program puts theory in action through project-based courses where you’ll do work for real clients.
 You will develop written and spoken communication skills essential to publicity work; study different PR environments, audiences, and message strategies; and gain an understanding of media ethics and its interactions with faith and society.

-Other Public Relations courses focus on concise and informative writing, event and campaign planning and production, and print and web design.
-Public Relations students close their time at Taylor with a senior capstone course, compiling a professional portfolio and developing a personal brand.
+Other Public Relations courses focus on concise and informative writing, event and campaign planning and executing, and print and web designing.
+Public Relations students close their time at Taylor with a senior capstone course, where each student compiles a professional portfolio and develops a personal brand.

 Minor in Public Relations